 Nazism is an extreme example, of course; Anthroposophy is not nearly as destructive as Nazism.
 But both of these mistaken belief systems produce far more harm than "merit in the real world."
 Indeed, the chief harm produced by Anthroposophy is that it lures people away from the real world into a phantasmagoric alternative world consisting of fantasies and superstitions.
 [See, e.g., "Summing Up".]
 Children who are inducted into that alternative world may have great difficulty ever reemerging.
 Some will never reemerge; some will stay forever in the Anthroposophical black hole.
 [See, e.g., "Who Gets Hurt?"]

 Waldorf education may occasional produce some small, positive results.
 But it does so largely by accident, and it does so within the context of perpetrating broad-gauge harm.
-If we want to find educational approaches that produce widespread "merit in the real world," there are many other approaches to consider, all of which exist wholly in the real world.
+If we want to find educational approaches that produce widespread "merit in the real world," there are many other approaches to consider, including approaches that operate wholly in the real world.
 They offer far better options than an approach that fundamentally makes no sense.
 [See "Oh Humanity" and "Oh Man".]

 To help you decide whether Waldorf education is likely to suit you and your children, here is a list of statements — all by advocates of Waldorf education (including the Great Man himself) — explaining what Waldorf schools attempt to achieve.
 Consider these statements carefully, please.
 (And keep an eye out for sensible pronouncements such as “Waldorf schools attempt to teach children real knowledge about the real world.”
+You won't find them on the list.
 Waldorf representatives usually make different sorts of statements.)
 If you have seen the list before — I have posted it on various pages — please just skip ahead.

 [i] “Go into our needlework classes and handicraft classes at the Waldorf School, and you will find the boys knit and crochet as well as the girls ...
 This is not the result of any fad or whim ...
 [T]o drive the soul into the fingers means to promote all the forces that go to build up sound teeth.” — Rudolf Steiner, SPIRITUAL SCIENCE AND MEDICINE (Rudolf Steiner Press, 1948), lecture 17, GA 312.